aeinstein/streamdeck-tasmota-plugin/README.md

 # Usage
 You can use multiple controls for one device.
 Recieved parameters updates are dispatched to all controls of the same device.
-* Use Autorefresh only if you control your devices from another point, for example: Tasmota-WebGUI or Homeautomation Software
+* Use AutoRefresh if you control your devices from another point, for example: Tasmota-WebGUI or Homeautomation Software
-* After changes, switch page, for reloading refresh timers
+* After changes, switch page, for reloading AutoRefresh timers
-*
+* You only need one AutoRefresh per Device

 ![](src/de.itnox.streamdeck.tasmota.sdPlugin/previews/PI.PNG)

 ![](src/de.itnox.streamdeck.tasmota.sdPlugin/previews/GUI.PNG)